 4. Your website isn’t optimized for search engine crawling

 Once you submit your website to a search engine, a spider is sent to your site to crawl it for content.
-These spiders don’t view your site like a visitor would.
+These spiders don’t view your site as a visitor would.

 They scan your site for meta content, keyword saturation, relevant content, and many other factors.

 Therefore, you must consider what content search engines see on your Web pages.

 5. Your keyword market is very competitive

 Search engines help millions of worldwide users navigate the internet and find specific content amid the billions of websites.

 6. Not all keywords are equal

 It’s easy to rank for irrelevant keywords in search engines.
 It’s hard to rank for keywords that are profitable for your business.

 The difficulty is twofold, determining the most profitable keyword for your business and two having the knowledge to move you to Page 1 ranking.

 7. Your website has been removed from Google

 Google may temporarily or permanently remove sites from its index and search results if it believes it is obligated to do so by law if the sites do not meet Google’s quality guidelines, or for other reasons, such as if the sites detract from users’ ability to locate relevant information.

 Here are the different ways Google may remove your site from search results:

 - Deindexed – When your domain is completely removed from Google.
 Also known as Banned.

 - Penalized – When your domain or page still exists, but none of your pages can be found through direct search queries.
 This penalty can be automatic through the Google algorithm or manually applied by a Google Quality Engineer.

 - Sandboxed – Your domain or page wasn’t Deindexed or Penalized, but the traffic you were getting from Google suddenly dropped dramatically.

 If your site is blocked from our index because it violates our quality guidelines, Google may alert you about this using Search Console.